-With natural disasters intensifying nationwide, the Electricity Resilience Working Group compiled verification results regarding our response to these emergencies.
+Kansai Electric Power Group Environment Social Governance (Kansai Electric Power Group) (Kansai Electric Power Co., Inc.) (Kansai Transmission and Distribution, Inc.) Achieving electricity resilience Sustainability for the K With natural disasters intensifying nationwide, the Electricity Resilience Working Group compiled verification results regarding our response to these emergencies.
 On July 1, 2020, the Acts for Establishing Resilient and Sustainable Electricity Supply Systems came into force.
-With the aim of fulfilling our power supply obligations through prompt restoration of the power supply, we have created an inter-business collaboration plan for disaster response and have started its implementation.
-This plan specifies cooperation with general power transmission and distribution business operators and related organizations (local governments, Self-Defense Forces, etc.).
+With the aim of fulfilling our power supply obligations through prompt restoration of the power supply, we have created an inter-business disaster cooperation plan for disaster response and have started its implementation.
+This plan specifies cooperation with general electricity transmission and distribution utilities and related organizations (local governments, Self-Defense Forces, etc.).
 In line with the plan, we will continue to fulfill our important mission of supplying safe and stable electricity and supporting society.
 To that end, we will develop and introduce new technologies and new construction methods, as well as systematically maintaining or replacing aging equipment, aiming for prevention of accidents and prompt restoration of the power supply.
 We will continue to step up our efforts for quick recovery in the event of an emergency.

-A joint working group of the Electricity and Gas Basic Policy Subcommittee under the Advisory Committee for Natural Resources and Energy, and the Electric Power Safety Subcommittee under the Industrial Structure Council

-Examples of measures for quick recovery

-- Quick information gathering using smartphones - Understanding the scope of damage using drones; using this information for restoration work - Trial operations of power outage information collection utilizing smart meter data - Bolstering a broad support system inside and outside the company - Timely provision of information to the customer on power outages and restoration work

-• Understanding the scope of damage using drones; using this information for restoration work

-In places that are difficult to access, such as a site following a landslide, we use drones to check the status of equipment so we can quickly grasp the whole picture.
+A joint working group of the Electricity and Gas Basic Policy Subcommittee under the Advisory Committee for Natural Resources and Energy, and the Electric Power Safety Subcommittee under the Industrial Structure Council Examples of measures for quick recovery - Quick information gathering using smartphones - Understanding the scope of damage using drones; using this information for restoration work - Trial operations of power outage information collection utilizing smart meter data - Bolstering a broad support system inside and outside the company - Timely provision of information to the customer on power outages and restoration work • Understanding the scope of damage using drones; using this information for restoration work In places that are difficult to access, such as a site following a landslide, we use drones to check the status of equipment so we can quickly grasp the whole picture.
 Drones are also expected to be used in restoration work, for example, for overhead wiring of a cord to replace power lines.